 to plan treatment for conditions, such as heart valve disease and pulmonary embolisms.

-fields of medicine, as many other parts of the body affect how the heart functions.
+Collaboration: Because other parts of the body can affect how the heart functions, our experts partner

 Clinical trials: We’re working to identify new preventive approaches, medications and devices, such